BALANCING ABSTRACTION VIA COLOR AND

 2 Mayer, Ralph; THE ARTIST’S HANDBOOK OF MATERIALS AND TECHNIQUES, 1991, page 328, 5th ed. / 1991

-PAINTING ON BANNER
+PAINTING ACROSS BANNER

 NUMMY ISLAND, BLACK-BELLIED PLOVER, 2009, watercolor on Arches paper, private collection